 "The following four core (common) messages represent essential components addressing access to the general education curriculum for students with Individualized Education Programs (IEP).
-These tenants or principles focus particularly on access to the grade-level California content standards."
+These tenets or principles focus particularly on access to the grade-level California content standards."
 These core messages are supported by research, the Individuals with Disabilities Education Act 2004 (IDEA), and No Child Left Behind (NCLB).

-Background on Core Message Areas:
+Background on Core Message Area:

 A focus of the State Personnel Development Grant (SPDG), a federally funded grant, is to communicate common messages to the field about selected topics.
 These common, or core messages, articulate critical research findings and essential components of effective application.
 All core messages have been identified by experts in the field and have been approved by the California Department of Education, Special Education Division.